bangbangcon/west/content/Speakers.md

 <span class="talk-title">The Conjuring: ransomware edition!!</span>

-Ransomware is malevolent software that possesses host, holds files hostage, and allows its dark masters to perform extortion.
+Ransomware is malevolent software that possesses hosts, holds files hostage, and allows its dark masters to perform extortion.
 This form of malware seeks to infect weak hosts, acquires a unique encryption secret, encrypts user data using this secret incantation (key), locks away the key so the